scikit-hep/hist/README.md

 ## Features

 - Hist augments metadata by adding names to axes; these are *highly* recommend and will help you track axes.
 There is also a special `NamedHist`, which will enforce all hist axes have names, and all axes will require named access.
   - `   name=` is a unique label describing each axis
-  - `title=` is an optional string that is used in plotting (defaults to name if not provided)
+  - `label=` is an optional string that is used in plotting (defaults to name if not provided)
   - Indexing, projection, and more support named axes.

 - The `Hist` class augments the `bh.Histogram` class with the following shortcuts, designed for interactive exploration without extensive imports: